School Practices and Procedures

 The “Lost and Found” is located in the first grade hallway.
 Please put your child’s name on all outer clothing, gym shoes, boots, backpacks, and lunchboxes.
 Periodically throughout the year, unclaimed items are donated to charity.

 Lunch is available to all North Barrington students on a daily basis.
 All checks should be made payable to CUSD 220.
 Please send name of student and teacher when sending payment.
-Meal accounts can also be in increased by accessing your student’s account online under the Alphaweb icon at barrington220.org and using your credit card.
 The lunch menu is also available for view on the district website.
 Applications for federally funded free and reduced lunches are available in the main office.

 A note from the parent to the classroom teacher is required on the following occasions: